 - Document the new process in a format that a review team would find the most user friendly

 - Implement the improvements and bring into realisation the Future State

 The timeline below adds more detail to the high-level view:

 Fundamentally, the RIE approach is simply focused on answering three basic questions:

 - Where are we today? – Current State

 - Where do we want to be? – Future State

 - How do we get there?

-We need to consider carefully how waste manifests itself in offices.
-In the office environment waste exists but usually doesn’t manifest itself in a physical form.
-In fact waste is sometimes actively managed; staff find ‘work arounds’ with off-line spreadsheets or numerous meetings.
-Worse than that, we reward management of waste through recognition of constantly fire-fighting the same fires.
+In the office environment waste exists but usually doesn’t manifest itself in a physical form and sometimes it is actively managed.
+It’s not uncommon to see staff using ‘work arounds’ with off-line spreadsheets or numerous meetings.
+Worse than that, we occasionally see reward management of waste through recognition of constantly fire-fighting the same fires.